rollba14/Final-Project-GA/README.md

 ## Hello!

-Welcome to EventsNearMe, my final project for General Assembly.
+Welcome to EventsNearMe.
 This is an app for finding recent events near you, with controls and display all combined on one Google Map.

 To experience the site, visit:
 https://glacial-chamber-79751.herokuapp.com